MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMe.md

               - `[ServicePlanName <String>]`: The name of the service plan.
             - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only
             - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only
           - `[Mail <String>]`: The SMTP address for the user, for example, admin@contoso.com.
 Changes to this property will also update the user's proxyAddresses collection to include the value as an SMTP address.
-For Azure AD B2C accounts, this property can be updated up to only ten times with unique SMTP addresses.
 This property cannot contain accent characters.
+NOTE: We do not recommend updating this property for Azure AD B2C user profiles.
+Use the otherMails property instead.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith, and eq on null values).
           - `[MailFolders <IMicrosoftGraphMailFolder[]>]`: The user's mail folders.
 Read-only.
 Nullable.
             - `[Id <String>]`:
             - `[ChildFolderCount <Int32?>]`: The number of immediate child mailFolders in the current mailFolder.